 To be able to use the OJS to submit a manuscript, you will need to register as a user and create a profile.
 Please do not forget to choose the role as author.
-After the profile is created and you are logged in, you can proceed with the 5-step submission process, by clicking on the “Make a new Submission” at the “Home/Submissions.”
+After the profile is created and you are logged in, you can proceed with the 5-step submission process, by clicking on the “New Submission” button at the “Submissions” tab.

 - a word processor file of the text, such as Word, WordPerfect.